astro-informatics/harmonic/docs/user_guide/install.rst

 Once within a fresh environment **harmonic** may be installed by the following.

-.. note:: For installing from source a conda environment is required by the installation bash script, due to a pandas dependency.
+.. note:: For installing from source a conda environment is required by the installation bash script, due to a pandoc dependency.

 Quick Install (PyPi)
 --------------------